StefanBirsan/Amos/README.md

 Whether you're a seasoned Guild moderator seeking efficient tools or a casual user looking for a fun and helpful companion, Amos has something for you.

+## 🚀 Why Choose Amos?

+- 🔧 Moderation Powerhouse

+- Keep your server safe and organized with a suite of powerful moderation commands.

-### Beyond the Basics
+- 🎭 Beyond the Basics

-- **Highly Customizable:** Amos can be tailored to your specific needs and preferences.
+- 🔧 Customizable: Tailor Amos to suit your specific needs.

-- **Continuously Evolving:** New features and functionalities are regularly added to enhance your experience.
-- **User-Friendly Interface:** Seamlessly integrate Amos into your Discord server for effortless use.
+- 🎯 User-Friendly: Designed for seamless integration and ease of use

-## Commands
+## 🛠️ Commands

-### Moderation
+### 🔨 Moderation
 - `/ban [user] [reason]` - Bans a user from the server.
 - `/kick [user] [reason]` - Kicks a user from the server.
 - `/mute [user] [time]` - Mutes a user for a specified duration.